vari-bbc/Biscuit_Snakemake_Workflow/README.md

 This workflow comes with a working example dataset.
 To test the smakemake workflow on your system, place the 10 *_R[12]_fq.gz files in bin/working_example_dataset into raw_data/ and use the default bin/samples.tsv.
 These example files can be mapped to the human genome.

-# Diagrams of possible workflows

-## Example workflow - 1 sample
+# Example workflow - 1 sample
 ![workflow diagram](bin/DAGs/dag.png)